Qualification | Degree

 By applying for the W410 BA (Hons) Acting Course or W411 CertHE Intro to Acting Course you are automatically considered for both acting courses.

-With over 110 years of Italia Conti history, our graduates populate the performance industries and include many famous faces.
+Since 1911, our graduates populate the performance industries and include many famous faces.
 Recent graduates can be seen working on prestigious productions in all areas of the industry.